Mid Pennine Way - Accommodation & Resources

 53.1 miles (85.4 km)

 There are no facilities between Bellingham and Byrness, the last stop along the way before the Cheviots.
 The Forest View Walkers Inn is a Pennine Way institution and provides plenty of good accommodation.
-There's also accommodation at The Byrness.
+There's also possible accommodation at The Byrness.
 You may be able to arrange a pick-up service half way along the Cheviot ridge from Windy Gyle.
 There's camping nearby at the Border Forest Holiday Park.

 Kirk Yetholm is the starting point for the new 470-miles Scottish National Trail, which finishes at Cape Wrath on the northern coast.